-erformance
+Performance

 Multi-Core Support

-Active Cores Changes the number of CPU cores available to the operating system.
+Active Cores CPU core disabling is not supported with current BIOS version.
+Changes the number of CPU cores available to the operating system.
 The default value is set to the maximum number of cores.

 Default: All Cores

 Intel SpeedStep

 Enable Intel SpeedStep Technology Enables or disables the Intel SpeedStep Technology to dynamically adjust processor voltage and core frequency, decreasing average power consumption and heat production.

 Default: ON

-C-States Control
+C-State Control

 Enable C-State Control Enables or disables the CPU's ability to enter and exit low-power states.

 Default: ON

-Enable Adaptive C-States for Discrete Graphics Allows to dynamically detect high usage of discrete graphics and adjust system parameters for higher performance during that time period.

-Default: ON

 Intel Turbo Boost Technology

 Enable Intel Turbo Boost Technology Enabled or disabled the Intel TurboBoost mode of the processor.
 If enabled, the Intel TurboBoost driver increases the performance of the CPU or graphics processor.

 Default: ON

 Intel Hyper-Threading Technology

+Enable Intel Hyper-Threading Technology Enabled or disabled the Intel Hyper-Threading mode of the processor.
+If enabled, the Intel Hyper-Threading increases the efficiency of the processor resources when multiple threads run on each core.

+Default: ON